-So what exactly happens underwater when you create an object with new?
+What exactly happens behind the scenes when you create an object with new?

 The statement new Clown()